From MozillaZine Knowledge Base

 To add a new preference, context-click (right-click) anywhere in the list of preferences.
 In the context menu, select New then select the type of preference you are adding.

-To modify an existing preference, context-click (right-click) on the preference, select Modify and type in the new value.
-In some cases, Toggle will be the selection offered for boolean (true-false) preferences.
+To modify an existing preference, context-click (right-click) on the preference.
+For string or integer preferences, select Modify in the context menu and type in the new value.
+For boolean (true-false) preferences, Toggle will be the selection offered.

 To reset a preference to its default value or to remove an added preference, context-click (right-click) on the preference and select Reset.
 If you added the entry via about:config, the preference will no longer be listed after restarting the program.
 (For more information about resetting preferences, see this article).